 Girls Created to Shine is not all teachy-preachy but it does cover real topics that girls face in today’s world.
 You can take it at your own pace and drag it out over the course of a year if you meet monthly.

 There are Fun Girl Activities in the study that have Biblical Application.
 My tween girl’s favorites (which she still pulls out to do together) are Smoothie Recipes & How to Give a manicure!

 The Study is easy to use and relevant to her world which made it a Win-win for us!

-Building a relationship that will last as she leaves the nest one day.
-Preparing her to make the real-life decision.
+Our goal is to build a relationship that will last as she leaves the nest one day.
+We need to prepare her to make the real-life decisions.
 And what better time than in your home where you can catch her if she fails!